maximilianvie/Contemporary_Art_Generator/README.md

 Please read the assignment2.pdf to get and overview of what was done for this exercise.

 ## Run the model:
+First, install the libraries documented in requirements.txt.
+Next, configure the config.py file as wished. (e.g. set Load_Model = True)
-Simply run the train.py file in the code folder.
+Then simply run the train.py file in the code folder.
-The model can be configured in the config.py file. (e.g. set Load_Model = True)

 If you want to train the model, images must be present in the test folder.
 I added some images of my collected dataset.